publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schV–A/m__us_usc_t16_s3851.md

             Except as provided in paragraph (2), the Secretary may carry out the ACES program using funds made available to carry out each program under this chapter.

-        (2) __Exclusion__
+        (2) __Exclusions__

-            Funds made available to carry out the conservation reserve program may not be used to carry out the ACES program.
+        Funds made available to carry out the following programs may not be used to carry out the ACES program:

+            (A) The conservation reserve program.

+            (B) The wetlands reserve program.

+            (C) The grassland reserve program.

+            (D) The conservation stewardship program.

     (d) __Liability__